Skyrim came out November 11th and for the last seven days it’s the only game I have been playing.

 You awaken a prisoner of the empire.
 As you are waiting for your turn at the chopping block a story unfolds of a nation who is torn in civil unrest.
-Then it is your turn and you are shuffled toward the removal of your head, you have chosen your race, but how is your relationship with the lord…needless to say your head is not removed from your body.
-I don’t want to give too much of the story away but if you are planning on staying with the storyline it is well thought out and well written, but the true beauty of Skyrim is the fact that you can do whatever you want.
+Then it’s your turn and you are shuffled toward the removal of your head, you have chosen your race, but how is your relationship with the lord because your about to meet Him …needless to say your head is not removed from your body.
+I don’t want to give too much of the story away but if you are planning on staying with the story line it is well thought out and well written, but the true beauty of Skyrim is the fact that you can do whatever you want.
 Take as many side quest as you like.
 Explore the mountains and plains and gather ingredients for some rare potion.
 The possibilities are endless.
 Can I give you a step by step description of the first few minutes of game play?
 The answer is no. You will have a different playing experience then I have.
 Will you stop to admire the butterflies that are hovering just above the flowers or will you rush into a fight just so you can revel in the victory of battle?
-Are you a dual destruction spell caster are will you chose a more conventional way of dispatching your enemy?
+Are you a dual destruction spell caster are will you choose a more conventional way of dispatching your enemy?
 Me, I am a bow man but it’s your game to play, and thanks to Bethesda you can play it however you want to.